Price of information in games of chance: a statistical physics approach

-where $g_I(\varrho)$ is a deterministic function of the bias parameter (as estimated by each player, based on the amount of information $I$ they hold).
-It turns out (see Appendix \ref{app:strategy}) that the best choice is always given by
+where $g(\varrho)$ is a deterministic function of the bias parameter.
+It turns out (see Appendix \ref{app:strategy}) that the best choice available to players is always given by

 where $\theta(x)$ is the Heaviside step function.
-We observe that this choice is optimal irrespective of the available information and thus, we will henceforth refer to this parameter as $g(\varrho)$.
-In other words, the best betting strategy available to players is to assume that the coin will \emph{always} come up Heads if their best estimate of the coin bias is $>1/2$, and Tails otherwise.
+In other words, the best betting strategy available to players is to assume that the ``coin'' will \emph{always} come up Heads if their best estimate of the bias is $>1/2$, and Tails otherwise.